 On March 5, 1891, 119 Marlborough was acquired from Susan Tenney by Nancy Hill (Newhall) Valpey, the wife of shoe manufacturer Henry R. Valpey.
 They previously had lived in Leominster.
 Nancy Valpey’s sister, Harriet Maria (Newhall) Warner, the widow of Oliver Warner, lived with them.
 They continued to live at 119 Marlborough during the 1892-1893 season, but moved thereafter to Brookline.

 On March 10, 1893, 119 Marlborough was acquired from Nancy Valpey by real estate dealer George Loud Clark.
 He and his wife, Helen Augusta (Rothwell) Clark, made it their home.
-They had lived at the Hotel Vendôme in 1892.
+They previously had lived at 144 Marlborough.

 119 Marlborough was not listed in the 1922 Blue Book.